atkinsk021/WebappRedo-OLD-/README.md

 ## ---------------------Independant Learning--------------------

-Used React Bootstrap to style the page.
+Used React Bootstrap to style the page.Linkify was used to create the clickable links.
 Labs and online tutorials were used to implement CRUD features.

 ## ----------------------------Bugs-----------------------------